Being An Empath Will Basically Kill You Unless You Use These Tips

 - Overall, it is as though you can psychically feel what other people are feeling.

-Note that this is different to simply being a highly sensitive person.
+Note that being an empath is not the same as being a highly sensitive person.
 Let’s take a quick look at the differences between a highly sensitive person and a highly sensitive empath.

 - Both highly sensitive people and empaths will benefit by using my spiritual techniques to clear negative energy.